A guide to forest bathing: how trees can make us feel better

-If you enjoyed our virtual forest, find out how you can get involved in Sounds of the Forest and Timber Festival and check out their Twitter.
-And if you like what you heard, why not settle in for a few more of their soothing forest soundscapes?
+Find out more on how to get involved in Sounds of the Forest and Timber Festival and check out their Twitter.
+If you like what you heard, why not settle in for a few more of their soothing forest soundscapes?

 And if you want to be an even greater part of the movement, why not submit your own nature experiences to their soundmap?
 All you need to do is upload your recording to the site along with the location and a comment on how being in that particular place of nature makes you feel.

 Join us and help give the world more trees